jeremymchacon/multieditR_Package/readme.md

 Known issues:

 - sometimes motifs get trimmed due to quality, resulting in chromatograms which seem shorter than expected

-- when the control sequence is revcom, printing the chromatogram might not be working correctly

 - sometimes the relative position of the edited bases are off by a fixed amount.
 I think this occurs when indels are removed but not accounted for.